This is a personal review from 2014, your experience and the facility may be different.

 Green Meadows Farm is a family business.
 It was started in 1964 in Waterford Wisconsin by Bob and Coni Keyes.
 They had decided to convert their hog and cattle farm into a raspberry and vegetable farm open to the public for picking.
 Realizing that most other “u-pick” type farms in the area were not for children, they decided that their farm would be nothing like that, and encouraged all visitors to “bring the whole family!”
 Knowing that most kids loved animals, they brought in some of the farm animals to the business, and that is how the petting zoo was born.

-They continued to expand their offerings at the farm, and their locations.
+They continued to expand their offerings at the farm and their locations.
 As family members spread out, other Green Meadow locations were opened.
-Bob and Coni eventually retired to Florida, but they couldn’t retire completely from the business.
-Another location was opened in Kissimmee, Florida soon after they moved there.
-Currently, Green Meadows has several locations owned by family members across the U.S. The Waterford location is owned by Charlie and Mavis Keyes.
+Bob and Coni eventually retired to Florida, but they couldn’t retire entirely from the business.
+Another site was opened in Kissimmee, Florida, soon after they moved there.
+Currently, Green Meadows has several locations owned by family members across the U.S. Charlie and Mavis Keyes own the Waterford location.
 I met Charlie personally, and he was wonderful.
 Friendly and warm, he welcomed my whole family to the farm, and I could tell he meant it.

-We spent some time playing some of the many games and activities the farm has.
-Giant Connect Four, giant checkers, duck races, a fun tire swing, tricycles, a tube to roll around in (can you tell we are at a farm with my descriptions?
-Or is it so obvious I did not grow up on a farm with my descriptions?), a giant climbing tower made of tires, slides, a hay tunnel with a tube slide, a maze and various other creative structures for the kids to play in.
+We spent some time playing some of the many games and activities the farm has, including Giant Connect Four, giant checkers, duck races, a fun tire swing, tricycles, a tube to roll around in, a giant climbing tower made of tires, slides, a hay tunnel with a tube slide, a maze and various other creative structures for the kids to play in and on.

-The small animal barn was another spot to oohh and ahhh.
-Small baby chicks and ducklings are there for you to hold and gasp at how cute they are.
+The small animal barn was another spot to oooh and ahhh.
+Tiny baby chicks and ducklings are there for you to hold and gasp at how cute they are.
 There are also bunnies and guinea pigs as well.
-One of the most interesting things in this area was a pen filled with a bird called a “Tumble Pigeon”.
-If you touch the back of the pigeon, it flips backwards, essentially tumbling for you.
-My kids could not believe their eyes and spent awhile watching these very interesting birds.
+One of the most exciting things in this area was a pen filled with a bird called a “Tumble Pigeon.”
+If you touch the back of the pigeon, it flips backward, essentially tumbling for you.
+My kids could not believe their eyes and spent a while watching these exciting birds.
 There is also a train set and small toys in this building for the kids that are done touching animals for the moment (my little guy).

 This place is something out of my children’s dreams.

-There is a goose and duck pond, and many gardens to look at, including one labeled, “Pizza Garden”.
+There are a goose and duck pond, and many gardens to look at, including one labeled, “Pizza Garden.”
 Since we just visited again very recently, we found out that in the fall, you even get a free pumpkin with your visit.
-You can just walk out to the patch, and pick your own!
+You can walk out to the patch and pick your own!